Quantum Theory of Dark Matter Scattering: Comparison of Sommerfeld Enhancement Factors

 \section{Comparison of Sommerfeld Enhancement Factors}

 Let us now compare the Sommerfeld enhancement factors computed in two ways: directly computed via \cref{eq:S_Yukawa} and computed using the Omn\`es solution [\cref{eq:WatsonS}] for a given phase shift \cref{eq:phase_Yukawa}.
-We consider $s$- and $p$-waves here, but we also give discussion for the first zero-energy resonance for $d$-wave in \cref{app:dwave}.
+We consider $s$- and $p$-waves here, but we also give a discussion of the first zero-energy resonance for $d$-wave in \cref{app:dwave}.